 The Honors Program holds an orientation for the incoming Honors students each fall during Viking Venture.
 The Honors Student Guide is reviewed and a time for Q&A

-Student Union initiated a mentoring program in which small groups of incoming students are assigned to seasoned Honors students.
+is provided.
+The Honors Student Union initiated a mentoring program in which small groups of incoming students are assigned to seasoned Honors students.
 These groups are introduced to their mentors during the orientation, and subsequent meetings allow the students to

 become immediately involved in HSU activities.

 Opportunities and Student Recognition

 - Students have the opportunity to travel to regional and national meetings to present their research.
 The college is a member of the National Collegiate Honors Council.
 In recent years, Berry’s Honors students have regularly been accepted to make presentations at the NCHC